Bailong Elevator

 How much do tickets for the Bailong Elevator cost, and should I buy them in advance?

-What to know before visiting Bailong Elevator
+What to know about Bailong Elevator

 Remarkable Landmarks and Must-Visit Sights